Bayt-al-Hikmah/ExpressJs/Workshop2/Workshop2.md

  ```
 The GET (`router.get()`) route displays the contact form by rendering the contact.ejs view and setting submittedName to null, meaning no name has been submitted yet.
 The POST (`router.postt()`) route processes the form submission.
 It reads the user’s name and message from req.body, logs the message to the console, and re-renders the contact.ejs view while passing the submitted name to display a confirmation
 **`app.js`:**
 ```
 const express = require('express');
 const app = express();
+const path = require('path');
 const port = 3000;

 app.set('view engine', 'ejs');